 Twinword Ideas—a free blogging tool from the team at Twinword—gathers keyword data directly from Google, making it more accurate than most other completely free keyword research tools out there today.
 So, if you’re wondering… do people still read blogs? the answer is a resounding yes today.

 In addition to just the basic search function, you can view “Popular Topics” together with data that calculates how much SEO competition there will be on the topic—suggesting how difficult it’ll be for your blog to rank high in organic search results.
 Unlike Google’s original Keyword Planner tool (no longer a completely free resource) that gives a range of monthly search volumes, Twinword Ideas lists exact search volumes you can count on.
+This tool helped me decide to pursue topics like the best hikes in Yosemite and the best time to visit Yosemite during the year—surprisingly not as competitive as you’d think.

 What I like about SimilarWeb is their ability to turn the often inscrutable numbers into easy-to-understand colorful graphics.
 Insights that might take hours to glean elsewhere when relying entirely on numbers, can be drawn pretty quickly with the graphic presentations on SimilarWeb.